OSGeo/OSGeoLive-doc/en/overview/geokettle_overview.rst

 Extract Transform Load (ETL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GeoKettle is a "spatially-enabled" version of Kettle, in the `Pentaho Data Integration Suite <http://www.pentaho.com/products/data_integration/>`_.
+GeoKettle is a "spatially-enabled" version of `Pentaho Data Integration <http://kettle.pentaho.com>`_ (also known as Kettle).
 It is a powerful, metadata-driven spatial ETL (Extract, Transform and Load) tool dedicated to the integration of different data sources for building and updating geospatial databases, data warehouses and web services.

 GeoKettle enables the Extraction of data from data sources, the Transformation of data in order to correct errors, clean data, change data structure, make data compliant with standards, and Loading of transformed data into a target DataBase Management System (DBMS), GIS file, or geospatial web service.
 GeoKettle is particularly useful for automating complex and repetitive data processing without producing specific code, converting between data formats, migrating data between databases, feeding data into databases, etc.